 - Students who have defended but have not yet graduated are eligible.

 - Presentations must represent the primary research the student conducted in his/her graduate program.

 - Presenters must agree to be video-recorded, and to allow those recordings to be made public.

 - Presenters must have registered and received confirmation from the School of Graduate Studies.

 - Presenters must be available to present, in person, on the day of the competition.
-The winner will be expected to represent Nipissing at the Ontario 3MT® at McMaster University on April 17, 2019.
+The winner will be expected to represent Nipissing at the Ontario 3MT® at the University of Windsor on April 15, 2020.